lumaro77/42_lumaro77_CPP/README.md

 # 42_lumaro_CPP

+Lo mejor que se puede compartir es el conocimiento (Alain Ducasse)

-CPP 42 "PISCINE" (Now 42 Common Core Rank 4 modules)
+## CPP 42 "PISCINE" (Now 42 Common Core Rank 4 modules) summary

 - CPP_00 This first module of C++ is designed to help you understand the specifities of the language when compared to C. Time to dive into Object Oriented Programming!